Holiday Food Traps

 Naughty: Caramel Popcorn

-Large tins of flavored popcorn have become a popular holiday gift.
-Although popcorn itself is a nutritious whole-grain snack, slathering on sugary caramel or other sweet syrups is a recipe for weight gain.
+Large tins of flavored popcorn are a popular holiday gift.
+Although popcorn itself is a whole-grain snack, slathering on sugary caramel or other sweet syrups is a recipe for weight gain.

 Naughty: Egg Nog

-Nice: Make low-calorie egg nog with skim milk, egg substitutes, and artificial sweeteners.
+Nice: Make low-calorie egg nog with skim milk and egg substitutes, and go easy on the sweetener.

 Naughty: Mixed Drinks

 Cocktails can be surprisingly high in calories.
-An 8-ounce white Russian made with light cream has 715 calories.
+One serving of a white Russian made with light cream has about 354 calories.

 Nice: Mix up a wine spritzer by adding a splash of wine and sparkling water to pomegranate or cranberry juice.
-This not only shaves calories, but also contributes to your fruit servings for the day.
+This not only shaves calories, but also counts toward your fruit servings for the day.

 Naughty: Cakes & Cookies

-Carbohydrate cravings may increase during fall and winter.
-You don't want to give in by reaching for too many sweets, but it's not good to ignore the cravings either.
+You may find that you crave carbs more during fall and winter.
+You don't want to give in by reaching for too many sweets, but you don't have to ignore the cravings either.
 Carbs taste good and make you feel good triggering the release of serotonin, a brain chemical that boosts mood.

 Nice: The solution is to control portions or snack on complex carbs, such as whole-grain cereal or crackers.